Football sponsors raise pressure on FIFA over Qatar claims

 "FIFA haven't given a great deal of consideration to sponsors.
 The sport is so big, they are less beholden than other sports," he added.

-(Additional reporting by Peter Graff in London, Reiji Murai in Tokyo, Hyunjoo Jin in Seoul and Tim Hepher in Paris, editing by Philippa Fletcher)
+(Additional reporting by Ossian Shine in Rio de Janeiro, Peter Graff in London, Reiji Murai in Tokyo, Hyunjoo Jin in Seoul and Tim Hepher in Paris, editing by Philippa Fletcher and Anna Willard)